8 great things to do in Abisko, Sweden in winter

-You can take the morning train (arrives in Narvik at around 12:47 PM) and return with the afternoon one (leaves for Abisko at 3:13 PM).
+You can take the morning train (arriving in Narvik at around 12:47 PM) and return with the afternoon one (leaving for Abisko at 3:13 PM).
 This gives you about 2 and a half hours to explore Narvik.
 It’s definitely not much, but it’s enough to walk around the little town for a bit and to admire the beauty of its fjord.

 Now if you arrived by plane and you rented a car in Kiruna, that’s even better because you’ll be able to explore Narvik for way longer.

 Since we didn’t have a driver’s license in 2018 when we visited, we opted to visit by train and it was way worth it, even though I wish we could have stayed a little longer.
 As soon as you pass the border, the landscape changes dramatically, and you instantly understand why is Norway so praised for its beauty.

 If you opt to do this short day trip I suggest climbing the small hill near the train station for a good viewpoint from which you can admire the whole city and then go down to the fjord.

 As soon as we arrived in Narvik, it slowly started snowing and everything looked magical – I’m a huge winter fan, so being in a place with so much snow was the best thing ever (apart from the cold that is:D).

 The Icehotel is a hotel rebuilt each year with snow and ice in the village of Jukkasjarvi, northern Sweden, about 17 km (11 miles) from Kiruna.